 - Outreach – Leader in the Community as well as in Business

-“David has been a strong Lean leader in government.
+“Dick has been a strong Lean leader at the University of Iowa.
 His belief in the transformative power of Lean is evident through his actions and we are pleased to honor his work and achievements,” Jeff Dahm, ILC board president and factory advisor at Deere & Company.

-Fierke is the fifth Lean Champion to be recognized by the ILC.
+See is the sixth Lean Champion to be recognized by the ILC.